infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 ## Atlassian JIRA

-Is an issue tracking, project management, and bug tracking tool that allows agile framework for management.
+Jira is an issue tracking, project management, and bug tracking tool that is compatible with agile methodologies for organizing software development.

 ![](/img/Slika_1.png)

 The product name is a truncation of Gojira, the Japanese word for Godzilla.
-The name originated from a nickname Atlassian developers used to refer to Bugzilla, which was previously used internally for bug-tracking.
+The name originated from a nickname Atlassian developers used to refer to Bugzilla, which was previously used internally for bug tracking.
 It's pronounced Jira (/ˈdʒiːrə/ JEE-ra).
 Source - [Wikipedia](https://en.wikipedia.org/wiki/Jira_(software))

-JIRA uses different terminology than Productive, let's see some of the terms that are used in JIRA.
+Jira uses different terminology than Productive, let's have a look at of the terms that are used in Jira.

 ## Issues